-Funny Poem for Kids
+Animal Poem for Kids

 My family and I moved to Japan a little over two years ago from America.
-I am the mother of two, a daughter age 9 and a son who just turned 7.
+I am the mother of two, a daughter, age 9, and a son who just turned 7.
 Since coming to Japan, my son has become obsessed with all things that wiggle and crawl.
 I have seen things here that look like they came from outer space.
 He is constantly bringing home bugs to show me.
-One day, after playing at the park, he had filled his pants pocket with worms.
+One day, after playing at the park, he had filled his pant pocket with worms.
 Not knowing this, I proceeded to do a load of laundry.
 You can imagine my surprise when I opened the washer!

 A Worm In My Pocket